First-order homotopical logic: The syntactic fibration

+We now construct the free $h^=$-fibration over an arbitrary finite product category $\B$.
+As we have mentioned, this notion of freeness is given by a certain universal property which determines the fibration up to equivalence over $\B$.

+However, the construction will proceed by producing (in the standard way) a structure which is free in the stricter (``0-categorical'') sense (thus determining it up to isomorphism -- though we will not make use of this fact).

+To perform the latter construction, we will have to specify what kind of free structure we want to construct, and for this we will deploy the notion of multi-sorted algebraic signature in a different way than in the rest of the paper (but in the same way as in \cite{makkai-harnik-lauchli}); in particular, in this case, we will be concerned with ordinary set-based structures for the signature, rather than ones valued in simplicial sets or in other categories.

+We recall the standard construction of an initial structure (or free structure with no generators) on a multi-sorted algebraic signature $\sigma$, which we will use twice in what follows.\footnote{We note that one can also prove the existence of such structures using the adjoint functor theorem, but we will need to make use of the details of the explicit construction.}

-In fact, we will define the set of deductions as the \emph{initial structure} (or free structure with no generators) for a certain algebraic signature, whose sorts are triples $(\vec{A},P,Q)$ with $\vec{A}$, $P$, and $Q$ as above.
-Recall from Definition~\ref{defn:raw-syntax} that the set $\Tm_{\sigma'}$ of terms over a signature $\sigma'$ was defined relative to a fixed infinite set $\Varn$ of variable names.
-In fact, the set thus constructed -- or better, the $\Ob\sigma'$-indexed family of sets -- is precisely the \emph{free $\sigma'$-algebra on the ($\Ob\sigma'$-indexed) set $\Var_{\sigma'}=\Ob\sigma'\times\Var$}.
-If we instead take $\Varn=\emptyset$ -- or, what amounts to the same thing -- if we omit from the definition of $\Tm_{\sigma'}$ the reference to variables -- we obtain the definition of the initial $\sigma'$-structure.
-This structure is characterized up to isomorphism by an obvious universal property -- namely, the one obtained from Proposition~\ref{prop:recursion-principle} by eliminating the reference to variables.
+Recall from Definition~\ref{defn:syntax} that the set of terms over $\sigma$ was defined relative to a fixed infinite set $\Varn$ of variable names.
+In fact, the set thus constructed -- or better, the $\Ob\sigma$-indexed family of sets -- is precisely the \emph{free $\sigma$-structure on the ($\Ob\sigma$-indexed) set $\Var_{\sigma}=\Ob\sigma\times\Varn$}.
+If we instead take $\Varn=\emptyset$ -- or, what amounts to the same thing -- if we take only the \emph{closed} $\sigma$-terms (those not having any free variables) -- we obtain the definition of the initial $\sigma$-structure.
+This structure is characterized up to isomorphism by an obvious universal property -- this is precisely the ``principal of structural recursion'' mentioned in Definition~\ref{defn:syntax}.
+As was said there, we will freely make use of this -- as well as the corresponding principle of structural induction -- when dealing with the initial $\sigma$-structure.

+We will also need to make use of the \emph{initial model of an algebraic theory} -- i.e., of an algebraic signature $\sigma$ together with a set of \emph{identities}, each identity being given by a pair of $\sigma$-terms of the same sort.
+Concretely, this initial model is obtained as the quotient of the initial $\sigma$-structure by a certain equivalence relation: to begin with, we have a relation $R$ consisting of all pairs of closed terms obtained by substituting arbitrary closed terms for the variables in each of the given identities.
+We then take the least congruence relation containing $R$, i.e., the least equivalence relation $\sim$ satisfying $ft_1\ldots t_n\sim ft_1'\ldots t_n'$ whenever $t_1\sim t_1',\ldots,t_n\sim t_n'$ for any function symbol $f$ of $\sigma$.

+Again, this structure has a universal property, now with respect to all $\sigma$-structures satisfying the given identities.

+\constr Let $\B$ be a finite product category.
+We will define the free $h^=$-fibration over $\B$ in terms of initial structures on certain signatures associated to $\B$.